 Are you one of the 35 million Americans suffering from hearing loss?
 Don’t wait to seek help.
 Early intervention is crucial to protecting cognitive function.
 And even if you don’t believe you suffer from hearing loss, if you’re over the age of 50, it is important that you schedule an annual screening to assess your hearing health.

 To prevent the many serious consequences of untreated hearing loss, contact an audiologist today.
-If you live in Colorado, Sound Relief Hearing Center can lend a helping hand.
-At our five locations (four around Denver, one in Fort Collins), we provide hearing tests, hearing aids, hearing protection, and more.
-Our team of audiologists specializes in tinnitus (ringing in the ears) and hyperacusis (sensitivity to sound) in addition to hearing loss.
-To learn more about us, please browse our website, visit our Youtube channel, or give us a call at 720-259-9962.
+If you live in Colorado or Arizona, we can lend a helping hand.
+At our seven locations (six in Colorado and one in Scottsdale, AZ), we provide hearing tests, hearing aids, hearing protection, and more.
+To learn more, please browse our website, visit our Youtube channel, or give us a call at 720-259-9962.
 You can also schedule an appointment online to meet with one of our audiologists.

 Remember, the good news is that treating any hearing loss early on may help reverse or slow down cognitive decline.
 At a minimum, your quality of life will improve.
 And if wearing modern hearing devices prevents or delays dementia, all the better!